 When it comes to corporate governance, it’s all too easy to focus on what not to do.
 Looking at good corporate governance examples is a more positive way to ensure you remain on the right side of the law.
 This is important as the number of directors prosecuted by the HSE for failing to follow best practices, and so causing injury or harm to employees.
 The most recent edition of the UK Corporate Governance Code outlines the expectation for company values, purpose and culture to align with the business strategy.
 Diversity and integrity are also emphasized within the 2018 version of the Code.

 So what do corporate governance examples look like?

 Ideagen works with hundreds of SMEs and larger enterprises to improve corporate governance.

-We share 10 good corporate governance examples and how Ideagen helps our customers to demonstrate this.
+We share 10 good corporate governance examples and how we help our customers demonstrate this.

 1) Integrated business management system (IBMS)